arrow-kt/arrow-website/content/docs/learn/coroutines/resource-safety.md

 ```
 <!--- KNIT example-resource-01.kt -->

-If we were using Kotlin JVM, we might rely on `Closeable` or `AutoCloseable` and rewrite our code.
+If we were using Kotlin JVM, we might rely on `Closeable` or `AutoCloseable` and rewrite our code like this.

 <!--- INCLUDE
 class UserProcessor : AutoCloseable {